 The same applies to the typography of Joseph Egan .

-What appears at first glance like confused, distorted paintings on walls and ceiling appears only from a single perspective as a perfect, typographic construct.
+What at first glance appears to be chaotic, distorted paintings on the walls and ceiling reveals itself as a perfect typographic construct from a single perspective.

 The graphic designer Joseph Egan, based in London, and his fellow students from Chelsea College of Art & Design, created this impressive anamorphotic typography installation as part of its final exam for the Foundation Degree course.
 At first I had the impression that it was a kind of glass wall with a text sticker.